 Saves more than it costs

-A smart checklist helps retailers and operators execute brand standards, find, assign and track deficiencies to resolution.
-In the retail industry, the need for smart checklists and inspections is particularly acute for operations, merchandising, security, health and safety and loss prevention.
+The audit workflow helps retailers and operators execute brand standards, find, assign and track deficiencies to resolution.
+In the retail industry, the need for smart audits and inspections is particularly acute for operations, merchandising, security, health and safety and loss prevention.

-The value proposition is simple because a smart checklist has to, by design, save more than it costs.
+The value proposition is simple: the audit has to save more than it costs.

 This is achieved through labor savings, and the retailer’s ability to preempt sales losses and added costs.